-Textual data is defined to mean either data of type string (independent of representation), or data where the representation property is 'text'.
+Textual data is defined to mean either data of type string or data where the representation property is 'text'.

-.

 Character Width

 The width of a character is the length of its representation in bytes and depends on the dfdl:encoding property.